mobilization briefs

 Mechislav Buchinskiy, deputy mayor of Langepas, a town in the Khanty-Mansi autonomous region–Yugra [Russia's federal subject], departed for war amid a scandal over an unfinished road that residents had been waiting for 10 years to be built.
 Buchinsky, who oversaw the road's construction, appears in a photo of contract soldiers leaving for the front published by the town's mayor, Sergey Gorobchenko.

-Sergey Trigilev, the former military commissar for Moscow’s Preobrazhensky district, is also planning to leave for the war.
+Sergey Trigilyov, the former military commissar for Moscow’s Preobrazhensky district, is also planning to leave for the war.
 He has recently been charged with three counts of bribery.
-Although he claims to be innocent, his lawyer indicated that Trigilev has already undergone a medical examination, passed an interview and concluded a military service contract.
+Although he claims to be innocent, his lawyer indicated that Trigilyov has already undergone a medical examination, passed an interview and concluded a military service contract.
 Meanwhile, investigators are looking into his involvement in other bribery cases and have found expensive real estate and a large sum of rubles and foreign currency among his property.

 The cadets of the Ryazan Higher Airborne Command School will "practice" as officers at the frontline, as stated in a video presentation of the educational institution.
 This will be possible for students from the third year onwards.